 Summer riding gear isn't just limited to jackets.
 You'd never hit the road in summer without some shades, so why not swap out your current visor for a tinted one?
 It's a simple DIY fix that you can find plenty of guides for on YouTube.

-There's a huge range of Denim Motorcycle Jeans that will suit just about any style.
+There's a huge range of Motorcycle Jeans that will suit just about any style.
 Sa1nt's single layer jeans are made to be less bulky and are fused with Dyneema for a nice cooling effect.

 JERSEYS AND BASE LAYERS